 Like many small publishers, we publish books we love.
 Myriad’s Creative Director, Corinne Pearlman, was at the heart of the comics scene for years before we started publishing graphic novels, and this meant we could hit the ground running.
 Our graphics’ list has quickly become established as one of the most thought-provoking and characterful in the UK.
 Graphic novels are such an effective format for discussing difficult subjects and we have built an unparalleled reputation for publishing graphic books that deal with tough, challenging subjects (graphic medicine, mental health, personal politics, economics, refugees) and political themes.

 We organise two work-in-progress competitions, one for fiction (First Drafts) and the other for graphic novels (First Graphic Novel Competition), and these keep us in touch with emerging writers.
-Both competitions are deeply embedded in Myriad’s mission and signal our commitment to support exceptional new voices.
-Both offer a rare opportunity for aspiring authors to bring their work to the attention of publishers and agents, and have track records of launching authors who progress to achieve creative and commercial success.
+Both competitions are deeply embedded in Myriad’s mission to support new talent.
+Both offer a rare opportunity for aspiring authors to bring their work to the attention of publishers and agents, and both have track records of launching authors who progress to achieve creative and commercial success.

 In 2017 Myriad merged with New Internationalist as part of a joint plan to expand, reach wider audiences and publish books that push boundaries and embrace diversity.
 We’d long been admirers of the politics and purpose of New Internationalist, and they were our publishing partners for the UK editions of three of the atlases.
 While it made sense for both parties to pool expertise and resources, and benefit from economies of scale, this partnership marks an exciting new chapter in Myriad’s development.
 Our mission is to make the personal political and the local international.
 We can look further afield for more diverse and international writers and readers.
 We’re building sales networks and partnerships that will enable us to take our books to global audiences as well as bringing international authors to Myriad.